tomribaroff/CapstoneProject/README.md

 Headlines.csv is a CSV file which I created, saving the information which I requested from the API, after my edits

 nyt_news_data is a folder containing text files of the responses I got from the NYT API - it was better to save, than make the same repeated requests

+Improving Stock Market Predictions...pdf is a short pdf of slides I used in presentation